"

 4. Compare Rational Numbers

-Given two positive fractions with like denominators, the one with the greater numerator is the greater fraction.
-That is,
+In conclusion, among positive fractions with like denominators, the one with the larger numerator is greater.
+Mathematically, we express this as:

 If [latex]a[/latex] is a non-zero whole number, [latex]b[/latex] and [latex]c[/latex] are whole numbers, then [latex]\frac{b}{a}>\frac{c}{a}[/latex] if, and only if, [latex]b>c[/latex].

-Given two positive fractions with like numerators, the one with the greater denominator is the smaller fraction.
-That is,
+In conclusion, among positive fractions with like numerators, the one with the larger denominator is smaller.
+Mathematically, we express this as:

 If [latex]a[/latex] is a non-zero whole number, [latex]b[/latex] and [latex]c[/latex] are whole numbers, then [latex]\frac{b}{a}<\frac{c}{a}[/latex] if, and only if, [latex]b>c[/latex].